Main content

 Do you put mousse on wet or dry hair?

-4 Ways to Use Hair Mousse Based on Your Styling Goals
+4 Ways To Use Hair Mousse Based on Your Styling Goals

 For curl definition: